 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Volvo Car Group reported total greenhouse gas emissions of approximately 43,059,000,000 kg CO2e.
-This includes Scope 1 emissions of about 73,000,000 kg CO2e, Scope 2 emissions of approximately 7,000,000 kg CO2e (market-based), and significant Scope 3 emissions totalling around 27,653,000,000 kg CO2e.
-The latter primarily arises from the use of sold products, which alone accounts for about 26,135,000,000 kg CO2e.
-Volvo has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 emissions by 60% by 2030 from a 2019 baseline.
-Additionally, the company targets a 52% reduction in Scope 3 emissions per vehicle kilometre, also by 2030.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit temperature rise to well below 2°C. In summary, Volvo Car Group is actively working towards significant reductions in its carbon footprint, with a clear focus on both operational and product-related emissions, reflecting its commitment to sustainability and climate action.
+In 2024, Volvo Car Group reported total greenhouse gas emissions of approximately 40,892,000,000 kg CO2e.
+This figure includes Scope 1 emissions of about 59,000,000 kg CO2e, Scope 2 emissions of approximately 6,000,000 kg CO2e (market-based), and a significant Scope 3 total of around 40,827,000,000 kg CO2e.
+The Scope 3 emissions encompass various categories, with the use of sold products contributing approximately 24,390,000,000 kg CO2e.
+Volvo Car Group has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 60% by 2030, using 2019 as the base year.
+Additionally, the company targets a 52% reduction in Scope 3 emissions from the use of sold products per vehicle kilometre by 2030, also relative to 2019 levels.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit temperature rise to well below 2°C. The emissions data for Volvo Car Group is cascaded from its parent company, Volvo Car AB (publ.), reflecting a corporate family relationship.
+This structured approach to emissions reporting and reduction initiatives underscores Volvo's commitment to sustainability and climate action within the automotive industry.

 Access structured emissions data, company-specific emission factors, and source documents